Germany national under-21 football team: Current squad

 Players born in or after 2004 are eligible for the 2027 UEFA European Under-21 Championship.

-The following players were called up for the 2027 UEFA European Under-21 Championship qualifying matches against Malta and Georgia on 14 and 18 November 2025.
+The following players were called up for the 2027 UEFA European Under-21 Championship qualifying matches against Latvia, Malta and Georgia between 26 September and 6 October 2026.

 Note: Names in italics denote players that have been called up to the senior team.

-Caps and goals correct as of 18 November 2025, after the match against Georgia.
+Caps and goals correct as of 26 September 2026, after the match against Latvia.